 You can prevent any of the above protecting your internet privacy through a VPN connection.

-This is what the VPN is for and why you should use one:
+This is what a VPN is for and why you should use one:

 When you connect to the web through a VPN provider, your real IP address will be hidden.
-Your real IP will be substituted for one assigned by the server you’re using.
+Your IP will be substituted with one assigned by the server you’re using.

-Just to give you an example.
-If you’re in San Francisco but you connect to a server located in LA, to the websites and potential hackers, you will appear to be in Los Angeles.
-In the same way, if you select a server in Japan, you are officially connecting from Japan even though you are comfortably sitting on your couch.
+Here is an example of how that works.
+If you are in San Francisco and you connect to a server located in LA, you will appear to be connecting from Los Angeles.
+Similarly, if you select a server in Japan, for the Internet you are officially connecting from Japan even though you are comfortably sitting on your couch.

 #2 Increasing your Online Security

 Remember the tunnel illustration we mentioned before?
 When you connect through a VPN connection, all your data will remain secret.
 Nobody can pry into it.